devranaydinoglu/enhanced-save-plugin/README.md

 #### ESSUniqueSavableComponent

 Used to have uniquely identifiable actors based on a GUID.
-These special actors with a GUID will be saved separately from actors which donít have the ìGUIDî property specified.
+These special actors with a GUID will be saved separately from actors which don‚Äôt have the ‚ÄúGUID‚Äù property specified.
 The GUID property is only considered/utilized when using the following save/load functions: `SaveActor`, `LoadActor`.
 Special actors are saved in a map to make them easily searchable with the GUID.
 This has been introduced so that actors can be uniquely identified and to keep them separated from world actors.
 A use-case for this is if you want to save or load only a specific actor and keep it separated from world actors.